Zualemo-xo/Programs_Repo/README.md

 # Programs_Repo
-A repository to contribute and showcase your programs
+A repository to contribute and showcase your programs!
+<br><br>
+1.Create a new folder fot the respective programming language if non existent.
+<br><br>
+2.Fork and add in your programs.
+<br><br>
+3.Pull requests are then welcome!